€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

 The most important measure for protecting our raw, monofloral manuka honey is the placement of our wooden beehives: we choose remote, rural, pristine locations far from farmland.
 This minimizes the risk of the presence of herbicides and pesticides at these locations.

-As part of The Bee Protection & Health Program of Manuka New Zealand; all of our honey products are extensively being tested on both natural occuring compounds and the possible trace elements of pesticdes; making sure our raw honeys and honey products are the purest in the world.
+As part of The Bee Protection & Health Program of MNZ; all of our honey products are extensively being tested on both natural occuring compounds and the possible trace elements of pesticdes; making sure our raw honeys and honey products are the purest in the world.